sandy366/LearnAI-KnowledgeMiningBootcamp/resources/instructor-notes/README.md

 ## Bot LAB

-+ You can demo searches for linux e LearnAI.
++ You can demo searches for "linux" and "LearnAI".
 Ctrl+click the URL to open the IMAGES, not the other files.
 + Search for moderated documents
 + Explain details of Framework 4 code